nesistor/GovGiggler/Readme.md

 - **All-in-One Interface**: The platform consolidates all interactions, from document preparation to tax filing, appointment scheduling, and even **live tracking of government policy updates**.

 ### **Revolutionizing the Citizen Experience**:
 Elon Musk’s vision for **AI-powered government solutions** is rooted in **efficiency**.
-Grok’s integration with GovGiggler empowers users to not only understand complex government services but also navigate them with the confidence that they’re submitting the right documents, at the right time, and in the right way—**without errors or delays**.
+Grok’s integration with GovLinker empowers users to not only understand complex government services but also navigate them with the confidence that they’re submitting the right documents, at the right time, and in the right way—**without errors or delays**.

 ### **No More Office Visits**:
 By guiding users through every step of the paperwork, Grok eliminates the need for physical office visits or long lines.
 Users can complete everything from home, using Grok’s conversational AI to fill out and submit their forms on the spot.